TN-Light/Hydro-Nexus/QUBIT_START.md

 1. User clicks **green Qubit button**
 2. Dialog opens with voice visualizer
 3. Qubit greets: "Hello!
-All Hydro-Nexus systems are online.
+All QBM-HydroNet systems are online.
 How may I assist you?"
 4. User speaks command
 5. Qubit processes and responds with voice + text transcript
 6. Green audio bars visualize speech